cujomalainey/ant-arduino/README.md

 ## Consulting/Commercial Licenses

-If you are looking for commercial support go to thisisant.com
+If you are looking for commercial support for the radios go to thisisant.com, for the driver please email me.